 If your shifting feels a bit sluggish, then you probably need new cables, and if you’ve got a high-end drivetrain you’ll want to make sure the cables are suitably high-end too.

-- Buy Shimano Dura-Ace 9000 Road Grease Filled Silicone Gear Cable Set from Evans Cycles with a 41% discount
+- Buy Shimano Dura-Ace 9000 Road Grease Filled Silicone Gear Cable Set from Wiggle with a 27% discount

 Shimano SPD SL Cleats –

 Cleats can take a bit of a battering in the winter and, if yours are anywhere near as worn as Jack Luke’s, then it’s definitely time to replace them.